MushtaqUmar/Analyze-HR-Data-SQL-PowerBI-/README.md

 ### Key Insights:

    -> Balanced gender distribution.However there are more male employees.

    -> White race is the most dominant while Native Hawaiian and American Indian are the least dominant.

-   -> The youngest employee is around 20 years old and the oldest is around 58 years old -> 5 age groups were created (18-24, 25-35, 36-45, 46-55, 55+.
+   -> The youngest employee is around 20 years old and the oldest is around 58 years old.

+   -> 5 age groups were created (18-24, 25-35, 36-45, 46-55, 55+.
 A large number of employees were between 25-34 followed by 35-45 while the smallest group was 55+.

    -> A large number of employees work at the headquarters than remotely.

    -> The average length of employment for terminated employees is around 8 years.

    -> The gender distribution across departments is fairly balanced but there are generally more male than female employees.

    -> The Auduting department has the highest turnover rate followed by Support.
 The least turn over rate are in the Marketing, Business Development.

    -> A large number of employees come from the state of Ohio & least come from Wisconsin.

    -> The net change in employees has increased over the years.

    -> The average tenure for each department is about 8 years with sales and Auditing having the highest and Services, Business Development having the lowest.